 Can Breast Tissue Grow Back after Breast Reduction Surgery?

 Breast reduction surgery involves removing excess fat, tissue, and skin from the breasts.
-You can see some of the before and after photos here.
-My patients undergo breast reduction surgery for various reasons, including:
+You can see some before and after photos of a reduction here.
+My patients will undergo breast reduction for various reasons, including:

 - Chronic pain in the neck, back or shoulder